/

 b) Handoff leads to partners in exchange for a referral fee only paid if the lead becomes a paying customer.

 Unlike the first two approaches, the third requires no formal program or tracking.
 The more you refer out, the more likely you’ll receive something in return.
-This approach works best if you are part of a network of business people who sell into the same markets.

-6. Giving away some of your time first
+6. Give away some of your time

 Years ago, if someone wanted to break into an industry such as radio or television, they would start as a free intern.